Can I be honest with you? Maybe share a little work frustration with you in confidence?

 In other words, you wouldn’t hire George R.R.
 Martin to write press releases for a newsroom that produces 10 or 20 articles every day.

 Depending on the amount of work you need done, you might want to hire a writer as part of your team either full-time or part-time.
-Or you might find it more convenient to hire a freelancer by advertising on Upwork or a site like Freelance Writing or FWJ.
+Or you might find it more convenient to hire a freelancer by advertising on Upwork, a site like Freelance Writing or FWJ, or a job board.
 There are also sites like FlexJobs that can help you find a writer, especially if you’re looking for someone to work remotely.

 Going back to the idea that anyone can write, there are a few other misconceptions out there about what writers do and how we do it: